baentsch/oqs-software/haproxy/README.md

 In order to demonstrate the utility of QSC algorithms the [Open Quantum Safe (OQS) project](https://openquantumsafe.org) provides a collection of all QSC algoritms that are part of the [NIST competition](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) within the [liboqs](https://github.com/open-quantum-safe/liboqs) library.
 At application level, integrations of [OpenSSL](https://github.com/open-quantum-safe/openssl) and [curl](https://github.com/curl/curl) exist to document how well QSC algorithms fit into the existing open source security application landscape.

-The integration in this folder extends this work with a QSC-enabled [HAproxy](https://github.com/haproxy/haproxy) such as to permit further application-level experimentation utilizing real-world load-balancing HTTP(s) servers.
+The integration in this folder extends this work with a QSC-enabled [HAproxy](https://github.com/haproxy/haproxy) such as to permit "hands-on" application-level experimentation utilizing real-world load-balancing HTTP(s) servers.

-To further ease deployment in non-QSC-enabled settings, this project also contains an Alpine-based appliance ("client-side proxy") meant to operate as an application-level, QSC-enabled TLS VPN (virtual private network) with haproxy operating on both ends of the VPN tunnel.
+To further ease deployment in non-QSC-enabled settings, this project also contains an Alpine-based, size-optimized appliance meant to ease deployment in Kubernetes-style execution environments.
+The configurations pre-defined for this appliance permit its use as either end of an application-level, QSC-enabled TLS VPN (virtual private network).
+The benefit of this setup is that non-QSC aware clients can connect to a local HAproxy enpoint which then tunnels with QSC protection to a server-side HAproxy which in turn load-balances requests to other, non-QSC aware infrastructure.

 ## Platform